-The SRCF also interfaces with the link-layer (L2) through the media independent control link-layer service access point (MICLSAP).
-An L2 frame is encapsulated with a SRCF header to constitute a SRC frame, which is exchanged between the MN and the target WiMAX BS or the co-located Proxy GW/ASN-GW.
+The SR-MIHF also interfaces with the link-layer (L2) through the media independent control link-layer service access point (MICLSAP).
+An L2 frame is encapsulated with a SR-MIHF header to constitute a SRC frame, which is exchanged between the MN and the target WiMAX BS or the co-located Proxy GW/ASN-GW.